-Pipe Infrastructure
+Pipe infrastructure

-Lay a 90mm diameter slotted drainage pipe horizontally along the centre of the raingarden base and cap one end of the slotted drainage pipe.
+Lay a 90mm diametre slotted drainage pipe horizontally along the centre of the planter box base and cap one end of the slotted drainage pipe.
 Call your plumber to connect the drainage pipe back into the property's existing stormwater.

 Handy Hint - If your raingarden is greater than 4m wide, you will need to install two slotted drainage pipes and two overflow pipes.
-These need to be evenly spaced across the raingarden base to provide adequate drainage.
-Connect the vertical 90mm diameter overflow pipe into the slotted drainage pipe using a 90 degree elbow pipe and seal.
-When the raingarden is finished, the top of the overflow pipe should sit 100mm above the gravel mulch and 100mm below the surrounding ground level.
+These need to be evenly spaced across the planter box base to provide adequate drainage.
+Connect the vertical 90mm diameter overflow pipe into the slotted drainage pipe using a 90 degree elbow pipe.
+When the raingarden is finished, the top of the overflow pipe should sit 100mm above the gravel mulch and 100mm below the top edge of the planter box.